Best healers in the UK outlines some of the qualities that help people be the best healers.

 So, how do you know if a healer is talented?

-A talented healer will make you feel special + loved.
+A talented healer will make you feel special, validated + understood.
 You leave your healing session feeling genuinely seen and heard, and that you have been able to talk about anything, without fear of judgement.

-You may also have gained new insight and a sense of detachment, relief or empowerment, such as knowing your next steps.
+You may also have gained new insight and a sense of detachment, relief or empowerment, such as knowing your next steps or self-healing tools you can use between sessions.

 Best UK healers: #3 the healer is dedicated to their craft